How to Apply for a Federal Direct Stafford Loan

 - An undergraduate student’s dependency status is determined by the FAFSA.

-- If a student is deemed independent, or his/her parent is denied a PLUS Loan, the student may borrow more in additional unsubsidized loans
+- If a student is deemed independent or their parent is denied a PLUS Loan, the student may borrow more in additional unsubsidized loans.

-Eligibility: To be eligible for a Stafford loan, you must be a U.S. citizen or permanent resident, not have previous defaults on a federal loan, be enrolled or plan to enroll at least half-time, and maintain satisfactory academic progress.
+Eligibility: To be eligible for a Direct Loan, you must be a U.S. citizen or eligible non-citizen (most commonly a permanent resident), not have previous defaults on a federal loan, be enrolled or plan to enroll at least half-time, and maintain satisfactory academic progress.

-Loan Fees: Both the subsidized and the unsubsidized Stafford Loans have a 1.069% origination fee.
+Loan Fees: Both the Subsidized and the Unsubsidized Direct Loans have origination fees.
 The fee is deducted from the loan proceeds at disbursement.

-Grace Period: Stafford Loans have a six month grace period.
-Repayment and, in the case of subsidized loans, interest accrual does not begin until six months after the student graduates, withdraws, or is enrolled less than half-time.
+Grace Period: Direct Loans have a six-month grace period.
+Repayment and, in the case of Subsidized Loans, interest accrual does not begin until six months after the student graduates, withdraws, or is enrolled less than half-time.